 Is time the one who makes you happy today?

-What is time: Earlier in the days, it was difficult to manage time because there was no such equipment to determine the time, all our ancestors did was predict the time based on sunrise and sunset.
+Earlier in the days, it was difficult to manage time because there was no such equipment to determine the time.
+All our ancestors did was predict the time based on sunrise and sunset.

-Magic combination: To get to this conclusion I did some interesting calculations.
-First I realised that up to today I have lived 10,603 days oh my god! that sounds a lot, this also means around 254,472 hours! :O
+To get to this conclusion I did some interesting calculations.
+First I realized that up to today I have lived 10,603 days oh my god! that sounds a lot, this also means around 254,472 hours! :O

 49 hrs of sleep

 38 hrs at my job

 12 hrs for friends and boyfriend